eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 The `service` annotation and `Module.findServiceProviders()` work portably across the JVM and JavaScript environments.

+[`Module.findServiceProviders()`]: #{site.urls.apidoc_1_3}/meta/declaration/Module.type.html#findServiceProviders

 ## Limitations

 Here's a couple of limitations to be aware of:

-- You can't call Java methods using the named argument syntax, since Java 7 doesn't expose the names of parameters at runtime (and Ceylon doesn't yet depend on features of Java 8).
+- You can't call Java methods using the named argument syntax, since Java 7 doesn't expose the names of parameters at runtime, and Ceylon doesn't yet depend on language features only available in Java 8.
 - You can't obtain a method reference, nor a static method reference, to an overloaded method.
 - Java generic types don't carry reified type arguments at